 Our results show a clear difference in the structure of the auroral electron forcing between the Kp parameterisation and eVlasiator.
-While eVlasiator produces a high nighttime peak in ionisation coupled with a much weaker daytime peak, the Kpparameterisation applies ionisation forcing throughout the day, with much less diurnal variability.
+While eVlasiator produces a high nighttime peak in ionisation coupled with a much weaker daytime peak, the Kp parameterisation applies ionisation forcing throughout the day, with much less diurnal variability.
 This leads to a difference in the daily average ionisation rates as well.
-Comparing the VLAS, KP2, and KP3 cases, the parametrisation produces on average

-- higher ionisation than the scaled eVlasiator auroral electron fluxes, but the eVlasiator nighttime peak integrated ionisation is greater than the KP3 peak by a factor of approximately 2.5.
+Comparing the VLAS, KP2, and KP3 cases, the parametrisation produces on average higher ionisation than the scaled eVlasiator auroral electron fluxes, but the eVlasiator nighttime peak integrated ionisation is greater than the KP3 peak by a factor of approximately 2.5.
 This is despite scaling the eVlasiator electron fluxes with the DMSP observations during Kp index values of 2-3.
-On average the Kp parameterisation may therefore be overestimating the - auroral electron forcing, but the lack of a strong nighttime peak seems to at least partially mitigate the overestimation.
-Further studies are needed to ascertain the correct level of auroral electron forcing, including eVlasiator simulations of the auroral 390 electron fluxes with conditions corresponding to higher Kp indices.
-Satellite observations of NO_x species could be used to study the accurate levels of NO_x production that should result from auroral electrons.
-In addition, electrons at energies beyond the auroral range (> 30keV) should also be considered, e.g. through the inclusion of reconnection and radiation belt processes in future versions of Vlasiator.
-This could aid in bridging the possible gap between auroral and medium-energy electrons. - 395 Limitations of the magnetospheric models should also be considered.
+On average the Kp parameterisation may therefore be overestimating the auroral electron forcing, but the lack of a strong nighttime peak seems to at least partially mitigate the overestimation.
+The new method presented here provides a unique approach to auroral forcing, independent of electron flux measurements, but further studies are needed to ascertain the correct level of auroral electron precipitation, as well as resulting $NO_x$ impacts.
+Satellite observations of $NO_x$ species could be used to study the accurate levels of $NO_x$ production from auroral electrons to evaluate the model results.
+This study also uses single WACCM-D runs.
+While we use the specified dynamics, the auroral electron precipitation occurs well within the free-running altitude range (above 50 km) of WACCM.
+Ensemble simulations would provide more robust model results on the magnitude of the impact of auroral electrons. eVlasiator simulations of the auroral electron fluxes with conditions corresponding to higher Kp indices should be carried out as well.
+In addition, electrons at energies beyond the auroral range (> 30 keV) should also be considered, e.g. through the inclusion of reconnection and radiation belt processes in future versions of Vlasiator.
+This could aid in bridging the possible gap between auroral and medium-energy electrons.

+Limitations of the magnetospheric models should also be considered.
 As pointed out in Sect.
 2.3.1, eVlasiator does not model all sources of precipitating auroral electrons, and therefore the obtained precipitating fluxes might differ from reality.
 We have mitigated the effect of this possible discrepancy in this study by using the DMSP observations to scale the electron fluxes, although the scaling can only increase eVlasiator fluxes at energies for which the values are non-zero.
-For this reason, the high-energy cutoff associated with the sparse description of phase-space density in eVlasiator remains even after the scaling, 400 which translates to a limit altitude below which the eVlasiator fluxes cannot produce ionisation in the atmosphere.
-Since we have included the CMIP6 recommended medium-energy electron forcing (energies > 30 keV) in our atmospheric simulations, we excluded the eVlasiator forcing at corresponding energies.
+For this reason, the high-energy cutoff associated with the sparse description of phase-space density in eVlasiator remains even after the scaling, which translates to a limit altitude below which the eVlasiator fluxes cannot produce ionisation in the atmosphere.
+Since we have included the CMIP6 recommended medium-energy electron forcing (energies > 30keV) in our atmospheric simulations, we excluded the eVlasiator forcing at corresponding energies.
 Future work should consider the combination of the different electron precipitation sources with possibly overlapping energy spectrums in detail.